jrobertomercadog/m1vc-amp-stereo-mod/README.md

 Notes about the uploaded BOM:

-All resistors and capacitors have 1206 footprint for easy DIY soldering.

-For Resistors: You may purchase whichever brand you want as long as they are: SMD, 1206 footprint, 1/4w and 1% tolerance.
+*For Resistors:* Whichever brand you want as long as they are: SMD, 1206 footprint, 1/4w and 1% tolerance.

-Capacitors should be rated for 10v minimum, SMD and 1206 footprint.
+*For Capacitors:* Whichever brand you want as long as they are: SMD, rated 10v minimum and 1206 footprint.

 The PCB design was exported from EasyEDA.

+If you modify this project, please don't forget to credit me and tianfeng33.